 Tips on Damages for Breach of Contract

-Additionally, while we stated in the beginning that most MBE contract questions involve the common law, that should not lead you to neglect your study of the UCC law.
-Note that there will also be 6-7 questions regarding UCC Article 2, revised Article 1, and the fundamental differences between the UCC and the common law.
+While the majority of MBE contract questions are rooted in common law, you should not neglect UCC principles.
+Expect 6-7 questions focused on UCC Article 2, revised Article 1, and the key differences between UCC provisions and common law rules.

 Practice